Semiparametric Estimation of Fractional Integration: An Evaluation of Local Whittle Methods: Empirical Applications

-Finally, in Figure~\ref{fig:bandwidth_mse}, we plot the bootstrap MSE profile as a function of bandwidth.
-The bias-variance tradeoff can be seen clearly: MSE is high at small $m$ due to high variance, then decreases to a minimum at $m^* = 2{,}923$ before rising again as $m$ approaches $\frac{n}{2}$, where the bias begins to dominate.
-The power rules all yield smaller bandwidths, leading to conservative choices for this relatively large sample.
+We also apply the bootstrap MSE minimization procedure of \cite{arteche-orbe-2017}, which selects $m^* = 2{,}923$ and yields $\hat{d}_{\mathrm{LW}} = 0.950$.
+We note that this bandwidth is much larger than that of any of the power rules, which imply conservative choices for this relatively large sample.
+This occurs due to the relatively weak short-run dynamics: the resulting locally standardized periodogram is relatively flat, leading to a large bandwidth choice $m^*$.
+The bootstrap MSE profile, displayed in Figure~\ref{fig:bandwidth_mse}, shows the bias-variance trade-off.
+MSE is high at small $m$ due to high variance, then decreases to a minimum at $m^* = 2{,}923$ before rising again as $m$ approaches $\nf{n}{2}$, where the bias begins to dominate.
+Across bandwidths, the estimates are consistent with $d$ at or just below unity.